raspberrypilearning/motor-robot-buggy-scratch/en/step_11.md

 ## Scratch keyboard remote

-In this section you'll create a keyboard remote control to help you keep and eye on the screen and your robot buggy.
+In this section you'll create a keyboard remote control to help you keep an eye on the screen and your robot buggy.

 --- task ---